dmitriic/vui/README.md

     call my_app.map('a', 'do_something')

-In this case, when you press `a`, a new buffer will be edited.
+In this case, when you press `a`, a new buffer will be created.

 ## Example Application